DanielY1783/te_ml/bin/README.txt

 2018_07_05_subset_hervs: Retrain machine learning model on a smaller subset of HERVs.

 2018_07_06_genome_shuffle: Classify hervs vs random parts of the human genome

+2018_07_09_shuffle_ml: Machine learning models on classifying hervs vs random parts of the human genome.